Generalization of Kirchhoff reflectivity to go beyond modelling and inversion of first-order reflection data -- A review of the theory: Introduction.

 Full waveform inversion (FWI) \cite{Tar05,Vir09} is another approach for characterizing the subsurface velocity.
 Its ultimate aim is to invert band-limited seismic data non-linearly for the full range of wavelength components of the velocity model.
 In common FWI applications, a local optimization scheme is used (each iteration being related to a linearization, i.e. the Born approximation) \cite{Tar05}, so that an initial velocity model that is sufficiently good kinematically is needed to avoid local minima.
 Then, the non-linearity is sufficiently weak and FWI can invert for long wavelength components.
-A reflectivity can be introduced within FWI to model first-order reflections but it must be converted into a velocity perturbation at each iteration for the velocity update \cite{Cla85,Ber82}.
+A reflectivity can be introduced within FWI to model first-order reflections but it must be converted into a velocity perturbation at each iteration for the velocity update \cite{Cla85,Ber82,Xu12}.

 Those two representations of the short wavelength components of the velocity model, i.e. model perturbation (Born) versus reflectivity (Kirchhoff), are commonly used.
 They are both based on a linearization, but each offers some specifics.
-For instance, Born approximation allows for modelling of first-order reflections on weak discontinuities and first-order diffractions, whereas Kirchhoff approximation allows for modelling of first-order reflections on strong discontinuities and postcritical reflections.
-The connections and differences between the two have been studied from different points of view, see e.g. \cite{Ble,Urs97,Ale02,Bey94}, but we believe some formal aspects still need to be detailed.
+For instance, Born approximation allows for modelling of first-order reflections on weak discontinuities and first-order diffractions, whereas Kirchhoff approximation allows for modelling of first-order reflections possibly on stronger discontinuities and postcritical reflections.
+The connections and differences between the two have been studied from different points of view, see e.g. \cite{Ble,Urs97,Ale02,Bey94}.
 In this paper, we propose to emphasize those connections and differences in a refreshing way.

-First, we recall the chain of approximations leading to Kirchhoff and Born modelling equations and point out, from a fundamental point of view, the strengths and weaknesses of those schemes.
-We seize the opportunity to clarify some aspects related to Kirchhoff modelling, concerning possibly non-smooth propagating media (introducing travel-time branches or multipathing) and the linearity approximation on reflectors.
+First, we briefly recall the chain of approximations leading to Kirchhoff modelling equations.
+We seize the opportunity to clarify some aspects related to Kirchhoff modelling, concerning possibly non-smooth propagating media and the linearity approximation on reflectors.